-In our era of "Internet everything," it is safe to assume that all services are going to be the target of malicious users.
+In the era of "Internet everything," it is safe to assume that all organizations and services are going to be the target of malicious individuals at one time or another.
 It's not a matter of if, it's a matter of when.

 Update: We outline some of the latest cyber threats in this article.

 “Hacking" used to describe when a clever individual put computer parts (or anything really) together in a novel, unintended way that resulted in something cool or useful.
 It was used with a positive connotation.
 For example, Steve Wozniak, one of the original founders of Apple, was an exceptional hacker.

 Today, the term “hacker” is more frequently used to describe someone who discovers and takes advantage of a weakness in a computer system or network, also known as an exploit or vulnerability.

 Hackers then use that exploit to block access to regular users, download information, or to gain access to more computers in the network.

 This doesn't mean that hackers are all bad guys.
 In fact, there is a whole professional practice built around ethical hacking called "penetration testing".

 Note: For the remainder of this article, we’ll use the term “hacker” as it is commonly used today: as someone who takes advantage of a weakness in a computer system or network.